kayahr/wastelib/doc/formats/map.md

 The table has no explicit count.
 It ends when the reader position reaches the smallest NPC pointer value.

-Each NPC pointer is an absolute offset within the pre-tile data region and points to a `0x100`-byte character record.
+Each NPC pointer is an absolute offset within the map-data body and points to a `0x100`-byte character record.

 The NPC record layout matches the character record used in savegame data.
 See [Savegame Format](savegame.md).